-The Internship Manager Perspective: "Over several years Constellation Brands has
+The Internship Manager Perspective:

 "Over several years Constellation Brands has been able to develop a 'best in class' Internship program.
 Our leaders look forward to interacting with our interns to give each student a meaningful experience, while our interns explore Constellation Brands as a potential future employer; bringing a fresh perspective to our culture, our brands and our workplace."